 Putting It All Together

 Personally, I love creating sensory bins for my daughter without her help.
 I like that element of surprise when she sees it for the first time, it’s almost as much fun as opening a gift!
 I lay everything in the bin so it’s not too crowded, but filled enough that things fall out when she moves items around.
 I want her to really dig into her bin and explore everything that is inside.

 Exploring Their Easter Sensory Bin

 Invite your kids to lead you through the sensory bin and talk about the items they see and feel.
 This is a great way to talk about colors, shapes, and texture with preschoolers.
-Those amazing plastic eggs will also provide practice for those very important fine motors skills that will later be the foundation for writing, just by opening and closing them.
+Those amazing plastic Easter eggs will also provide practice for those very important fine motors skills that will later be the foundation for writing, just by opening and closing them.
 Add some tongs for even more fine motor practice and hand-eye coordination skills.

-This sensory bin is a wonderful activity that could be used all through the month of March and April.
-My daughter has thoroughly enjoyed adding bunnies to her eggs (another opportunity for talking about oviparous animals!) and bouncing her chirping chick around her grass.
+This sensory bin is a wonderful Easter activity that could be used all through the month of March and April.
+My daughter has thoroughly enjoyed adding bunnies to her plastic eggs (another opportunity for talking about oviparous animals!) and bouncing her chirping chick around her grass.

 What item do you think your kids would enjoy most in their Easter Sensory Bin?